hasakii42/Blockchain/README.md

 EthTransaction.py File contians program to perfeom transtion by using user's address and private key Note>>use Ganache to perform testing transction.

-main.py  is to rea smart contract and get retunr the value
+main.py  is to read blockchain smart contract and get  the values like name and ammount